w-diana/Machine_learning_Projects/Predict Movie Box Office Revenue with Linear Regression/README.md

 ### The Original Data is gotten from:
 - [Numbers](https://www.the-numbers.com/movie/budgets)
-Note: The cleaned data CSV file is attached.
+<br> Note: My cleaned data .csv file is uploaded as well.